Repeat DUI Offender Laws Look Back 10 Years

 Repeated DUIs carry mandatory penalties in Pennsylvania.
 The state “lookback” period is 10 years.
 If you have had one or more prior offenses within that time, it is critical that you speak to an experienced repeat DUI defense attorney, who knows how to effectively handle DUI cases.

-At the State College Law Offices of Lance T. Marshall, we have extensive experience helping our clients find favorable resolutions to their DUI charges.
-We always look for opportunities to have the charges dismissed, and where that is not possible, we will look for ways to minimize the impact of the charges.
+At the State College Law Office of Lance T. Marshall, I have extensive experience helping our clients find favorable resolutions to their DUI charges.
+I always look for opportunities to have the charges dismissed, and where that is not possible, I will look for ways to minimize the impact of the charges.

 What To Expect From Second- And Third-Offense DUI In Centre County

-As a former prosecutor, attorney Lance T. Marshall, understands how a case is assembled and where to look to locate problems with the evidence.
-He makes it a point to give our clients candid advice about what they can expect from a second or third DUI charge.
-He can accurately assess the strength of the case against you and make a recommendation based on those facts.
+As a former prosecutor, I understand how a case is assembled and where to look to locate problems with the evidence.
+I make it a point to give my clients candid advice about what they can expect from a second or third DUI charge.
+I can accurately assess the strength of the case against you and make a recommendation based on those facts.

 Pennsylvania uses a tier system for penalizing people convicted of DUI, depending on an individual’s blood alcohol content (BAC) and the number of previous offenses.
 The tiers include: